 Marijuana traffic accident cases come down to four factors:

 - The driver owed you a duty of care (by obeying traffic laws and driving safely);

 - The driver violated this duty (by running a red light or swerving into your lane, for example);

 - You were injured in a resulting accident (these may be mental and/or physical injuries); and

 - The driver’s actions were the proximate cause of this accident.

 If you can prove all of these, you may be able to secure financial compensation from that driver for the harm you have experienced.

 Pennsylvania Car Accident Attorneys: Call Today at (888) 498-3023

-For more than 95 years, the Pennsylvania car accident attorneys at Handler, Henning & Rosenberg LLC has helped people injured throughout Central PA.
-We have won tens of millions of dollars over the decades, and we know how to wine complicated cases.
-If you were injured because of a person driving under the influence of marijuana, contact our team today.
-We are dedicated to helping our clients get the best compensation possible so that they can pay off their medical bills, recover lost wages, and secure their future.
-Don’t wait and let our team help you get the compensation you deserve!
+For the past 100 years, the Pennsylvania car accident attorneys at Handler, Henning & Rosenberg LLC have helped people throughout Central PA who have been injured in traffic collisions.
+We have won tens of millions of dollars over the decades, and we know how to win complicated cases.
+If you were injured because of a person who was driving under the influence of marijuana, contact our team today.
+We are dedicated to helping our clients get the best compensation possible so they can pay off their medical bills, recover lost wages, and secure their futures.

-Contact our DUI accident attorneys for a free consultation at (888) 498-3023.
-If a driver causes an accident because he or she is high on marijuana, our attorneys will help you hold that driver accountable for his or her negligent actions.
+Contact our attorneys for a free consultation at (888) 498-3023.
+If a driver causes an accident because they are high on marijuana, our attorneys may be able to help you hold that driver accountable.